NorwichElectricalAndComputerEngineering/Advanced-Topics-Cpp/README.md

 Simple introduction to building a game with sprites.
 Play around with timing my computer was sensitive with it.

 polymorphism.cpp is a file that uses example code to explain polymorphism overloading functions to rename them.
+ Both the Triangle and Rectangle class are derived classes of the Shape class.
-Note that both Rectangle and Triangle class have a function called area.
-By instantiating a pointer class with reference to either you overload the function and store the corresponding area.
+Note that both Rectangle Shape and Triangle class have a function called area.
+By instantiating a pointer class with reference to Shape the code overloads the function by storing the address of either the Rectangle instantiation or the Triangle instantiation.
+The call the function from the shape instantiation to print the corresponding function call.